nano871022/K8S-learning/15-advance-topic/README.md

   simplistic **default allow** and **default deny** policy, recomendated define **default deny** policy to block all traffic and then define set od rules for specific traffic allowed.

   Ex.
 [Network Policy](./networkpolicy.yaml)

+  in this example block all ips and open port to specific project